-CHAPTER XIII.
+CHAP.
+XIII.

-WILD DENIZENS OF FOREST AND LAKE-DESTROYERS OF REP-TILES-THE TREE DUCK-THE MYSTERIES OF NIGHT IN THE FOREST-THE DEVIL-BIRD-THE IGUANODON IN MIN-IATURE-OUTRIGGER CANOES-THE LAST GLIMPSE OF CEYLON-A GLANCE AT OLD TIMES.
+WILD DENIZENS OF FOREST AND LAKE.- DESTROYERS OF REP-TILES.- THE TREE DUCK.- THE MYSTERIES OF NIGHT IN THE FOREST.-THE DEVIL-BIRD.-THE IGUANODON IN MI-NIATURE.- OUTRIGGER CANOES.- THE LAST GLIMPSE OF CEYLON.- A GLANCE AT OLD TIMES.

-O NE of the most interesting objects to a tourist in Ceylon is a secluded lake or tank in those jungle districts which are seldom disturbed by the white man.
-There is something peculiarly striking in the wonderful number of living creatures which exist upon the productions of the water.
-Birds of infinite variety and countless numbers-fish in myriads-reptiles and crocodiles-animals that feed upon the luxuriant vegetation of the shores-insects which sparkle in the sunshine in every gaudy hue; all these congregate in the neighborhood of these remote solitudes, and people the lakes with an incalculable host of living beings.
+One of the most interesting objects to a tourist in Ceylon is a secluded lake or tank in those jungle districts which are seldom disturbed by the white man.
+There is something peculiarly striking in the wonderful amount of living creatures which exist upon the productions of the water.
+Birds of infinite variety and countless numbers, -fish in myriads,-reptiles and crocodiles,-animals that feed upon the luxuriant vegetation of the shores,-insects which sparkle in the sunshine in every gaudy hue;-all these congregate in the neighbourhood of these remote solitudes, and people the lakes with an incalculable host of living beings.